lidlid/slate/source/index.html.md

 ]
 ```

+Returns a content item by UUID

 ### Create a Content Item [POST]
-Creates a new content Item.

 > Request